sosiristseng/gensjulia/docs/graphics.md

 ## Games

+- https://github.com/aviks/GameZero.jl : Zero overhead game development library for the Julia programming language.
+- https://github.com/ChristianKurz/REPLTetris.jl : A small Tetris-implementation to be used directly form the Julia REPL.
+- https://github.com/JuliaML/AtariAlgos.jl : Models/algorithms for use with the Arcade Learning Environment (ALE).
+- https://github.com/JuliaMultimedia/CSFML.jl : Julia wrapper for CSFML, the official binding of https://github.com/SFML/SFML for C, a simple, fast, cross-platform and object-oriented multimedia API.
+- https://github.com/JuliaMultimedia/SimpleDirectMediaLayer.jl : Bindings for the Simple DirectMedia Layer ([SDL](https://www.libsdl.org/)) library.
 - https://github.com/JuliaReinforcementLearning/ArcadeLearningEnvironment.jl : This package is a Julia wrapper for https://github.com/mgbellemare/Arcade-Learning-Environment .
-- https://github.com/JuliaML/AtariAlgos.jl : Models/algorithms for use with the Arcade Learning Environment (ALE).
+- https://github.com/Kyjor/JulGame.jl : JulGame is a game engine based on the Julia programming language with the help of SDL2.
 - https://github.com/romstad/Chess.jl : Julia chess programming library.
-- https://github.com/JuliaMultimedia/CSFML.jl : Julia wrapper for CSFML, the official binding of https://github.com/SFML/SFML for C.
+- https://github.com/sebastianpech/JuliaKara.jl : A julia port of the learning environment [Kara](https://www.swisseduc.ch/informatik/karatojava/).
 - https://github.com/xiaodaigh/Game2048.jl : Simulation of the game 2048 in Julia.
 The base package is https://github.com/xiaodaigh/Game2048Core.jl .
-- https://github.com/aviks/GameZero.jl : Zero overhead game development library for the Julia programming language.
-- https://github.com/sebastianpech/JuliaKara.jl : A julia port of the learning environment [Kara](https://www.swisseduc.ch/informatik/karatojava/).
-- https://github.com/ChristianKurz/REPLTetris.jl : A small Tetris-implementation to be used directly form the Julia REPL.
-- https://github.com/JuliaMultimedia/SimpleDirectMediaLayer.jl : Bindings for the Simple DirectMedia Layer ([SDL](https://www.libsdl.org/)) library.
+- https://kyjor.itch.io/super-mango-julia : Super Mango is a short 2D platformer crafted with the Julia programming language, which was created as an example for all of https://github.com/Kyjor/JulGame.jl.

 ## Misc